zeixcom/ui-element/docs-src/pages/api.md

 ## Parsers

 Declare how attributes are parsed.
-Functions returning [Parser](api/type-aliases/AttributeParser.html) that will be used to create [State](api/type-aliases/State.html) signals as writable reactive properties on the component.
+Functions returning [Parser](api/type-aliases/AttributeParser.html) that will be used to create [State](api/type-aliases/State.html) writable reactive properties on the component.

 | Function                                      | Description                                                                                                                                                                  |
 | --------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |